How to Find the Best Macbook Pro Case or MacBook Air Case To Fit Your Lifestyle

 For the longest time, polycarbonate clip-on shells have been very popular in the same way that neoprene sleeves were popular a generation before.
 While both offer seemingly cursory protection, in the long run dragging the temperamental finish of an Apple laptop over the zipper teeth a few times a day proved to be destructive.

 In the same way, the polycarbonate shells trap dust and dirt between the laptop surface and interior surface of the shell causing damage.
-Moreover, the touch points of the shells, where they're clipped to the body of the laptop would, over time, abrade the surface of the laptop, eating away at the finish.
+Moreover, the touch points of the shells, where they're clipped to the body of the laptop do, over time, abrade the surface of the laptop, eating away at the finish.
 And are supposed to be designed to protect!

 In addition, the added weight of the polycarbonate shells when added to the back of the screen can prematurely wear out the hinge mechanism causing the screen not to be able to remain open.
 All these issues are something to consider when looking for the right case to fit your lifestyle.